raganwald/raganwald.github.com/_posts/2013-09-12-the-predicate-module-pattern.md

 tags: [ruby]
 ---

 In Ruby, modules are often used to [mix functionality into][mixin] concrete classes.
 Another excellent pattern is to [extend objects][e] as a way of avoiding monkey-patching classes you do not "own."
-There's a thir dpattern that I find handy and expressive: Using modules as object predicates.
+There's a third pattern that I find handy and expressive: Using modules as object predicates.

 [mixin]: https://en.wikipedia.org/wiki/Mixin
 [e]: http://www.ruby-doc.org/docs/ProgrammingRuby/html/classes.html#UD